São José do Rio Preto

 São José do Rio Preto (/pt/) is a municipality in the state of São Paulo, Brazil.
 It is located in the north/northwest region of the state, approximately 445 km from the city of São Paulo and 700 km from Brasília.
 With a population of 504,166 inhabitants, by the 2025 estimative of the IBGE, it is the 10th largest city in São Paulo and the 48th largest in Brazil.
-It has an area of 431.30 km²; the urban area, with 124.79 km², is the 7th largest in the state and the 30th largest in the country.
-By the 2022 IBGE census, the city had a population of 480,383 inhabitants, with a population density of 1,112.7 people/km².
+It has an area of 431.30 km^{2}; the urban area, with 124.79 km^{2}, is the 7th largest in the state and the 30th largest in the country.
+By the 2022 IBGE census, the city had a population of 480,383 inhabitants, with a population density of 1,112.7 people/km^{2}.

 The Metropolitan Region of São José do Rio Preto, with 1,010,633 inhabitants in 2025, is the 30th largest metropolitan area in Brazil, according to the IBGE.
 In 2020, the Mesoregion of São José do Rio Preto had a population of 1,569,220; the Microregion of São José do Rio Preto had a population of 763,534.

 The city was founded in 1852 and elevated to municipality in 1894 and has an economic history closely tied to the tertiary sector and the primary sector.
 São José do Rio Preto celebrates its anniversary on March 19, Saint Joseph's Day.

 History

 São José do Rio Preto in 1909.

 Prior to the 19th century, the region of São José do Rio Preto was inhabited by the Kaingang indigenous people.
 Over time, their numbers gradually declined as a result of migration, exploratory expeditions known as "bandeiras" and miscegenation with other groups.

 The city was established on March 19, 1852, by João Bernardino de Seixas Ribeiro, a migrant from Minas Gerais.
 Luiz Antônio da Silveira, a local farmer, generously contributed a portion of his land to establish the new city as a tribute to the patron saint, Saint Joseph.

-The municipality of São José do Rio Preto was officially founded in 1894 and the territory ceased to be a part of Jaboticabal; it was a large territory, limited by the rivers Paraná, Grande, Tietê and Turvo, comprising approximately 26,000 km² of land.
+The municipality of São José do Rio Preto was officially founded in 1894 and the territory ceased to be a part of Jaboticabal; it was a large territory, limited by the rivers Paraná, Grande, Tietê and Turvo, comprising approximately 26,000 km^{2} of land.

 Map of the city of Rio Preto in 1917.